 KPI requirements to (e.g. UL and DL) support user centric application service transfer

-Security aspects, such as authentication and authorization for enabling the application service transfer among UEs
+Security aspects, such as authorization for enabling the application service transfer among UEs

 Charging

 NOTE: For this study, the vehicle infotainment is one of important scenario, while it also applies to other scenarios such as Cloud UE, public area office.